salesforcecli/plugin-user/messages/password.generate.md

 4 - lower and upper case letters and symbols only
 5 - lower and upper case letters and numbers and symbols only

-To see a password that was previously generated, run "org display user".
+To see a password that was previously generated, run "org auth show-user-password".

 # examples